 78 # Placeholder - production would integrate with ticketing system

 Production agent systems need specialized observability beyond standard APM (Application Performance Monitoring).
 While latency and error rates are important, they don't capture the unique failure modes of probabilistic agents.
 A "healthy" agent might return 200 OK status codes while being completely stuck in a logic loop or hallucinating facts.
-Benchmarks such as AgentBench highlight how even strong models exhibit high failure rates on realistic multi-step agent tasks when no defensive layers are present.[9][10]
+Benchmarks such as AgentBench expose how difficult realistic multi-step agent tasks remain for strong models.[9]

 Track agent-specific metrics to detect runs that are technically returning responses but failing to deliver valid results.
-Semantic entropy techniques measure uncertainty across sampled answers and can help prioritize review for open-ended generations; they do not verify a tool result or replace source-of-truth checks.[11]
+Semantic entropy techniques measure uncertainty across sampled answers and can help prioritize review for open-ended generations; they don't verify a tool result or replace source-of-truth checks.[10]

 | Metric | Type | What it Measures | Critical Alert Threshold |